 During this step, critical business decisions are made, including what to do or not do in terms of response efforts.
 The most important piece goes back to the two previous steps -- observing and orienting -- to ensure teams have all the necessary information to make better decisions.

-Tools used in this phase include the following:
+Tools used here include the following:

-- backup and recovery
+- Backup and recovery.

-- forensics evidence gathering and preservation
+- Forensics evidence gathering and preservation.

-- SOAR tools
+- SOAR tools.

-- information and access systems
+- Information and access systems.

-- security awareness training
+- Security awareness training.

 How to choose the right tool for your company's needs

 Rather than simply procuring incident response tools that may or may not be what the organization needs, the security team must determine what's best for the business.
-This involves asking questions such as the following:
+This involves asking questions, such as the following: